 The World Health Organization defines equity as “the absence of avoidable, unfair, or remediable differences among groups of people, whether those groups are defined socially, economically, demographically or geographically or by other means of stratification”.
-The government of Canada refers to health inequalities as differences in the health status of individuals and groups.
+The Government of Canada refers to health inequalities as differences in the health status of individuals and groups.

 Healthy public policy is explicitly concerned with health and equity in all areas of policy focusing on alleviating systemic inequities, therefore improving health outcomes for all.

-- BC's guiding framework for public health (PDF)
+- BC's guiding framework for public health (PDF) - Government of BC

 - Build healthy public policy - World Health Organization (WHO)